WayneCrump/BCS-theory-critical-current-fit/README.md

     5.b.1.  transition temperatures
     5.b.2.
 London penetration depths
     5.b.3.
 In case of cuprates: Uemura’s relation between London penetration depths of each bands can be chosen.

-INSTALLATION:
-To use the program you must have the matlab runtime (download link:http://au.mathworks.com/products/compiler/mcr/) version 7.17 (R2012a).
-Simply unzip and run the exe.

 USAGE:
 This program takes raw experimental transport critical current densitye data in the form of a comma separated file (.csv), where the first column is temperature in Kelvin and the second column is current density in A/m^2.